18F/handbook/CONTRIBUTING.md

 ## How to review and merge pull requests

-Each pull request must be reviewed by at least one other CivicActions staff member before it can be merged.
+Each pull request must be reviewed by at least one other CivicActions employee before it can be merged.
 There is no dedicated staffing for the handbook right now; maintenance is done in spare time by any CivicActions staff member who is interested in helping.

-Any CivicActions staff member can review a pull request and decide whether they feel confident about merging it.
+Any CivicActions employee with Github account, who has been added to the CivicActions Team ([instructions are here](docs/how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
 If it's not your area of expertise, ask somebody at CivicActions who has expertise in that area.

 For example: if something looks like it's related to how Marketing works, ask a Marketing person to review it; if it looks like it needs Project Management team review, ask a PM.